 - 3.10 Skills levels in Bakewell present a mixed picture.
 According to the 2011 Census, 23.1% of people aged 16 and above have no qualifications.
-This is slightly higher than the national average of 22.7% and 21.5% across the Derbyshire Dales district.
+This is slightly higher than the national average of 22.7% and the Derbyshire Dales district figure of 21.5%.
 However, the percentage of people with no qualifications is generally higher across the broader Derbyshire, D2N2 LEP area and East Midlands. - 3.11 Conversely, Bakewell has a significantly higher (34.5%) proportion of people with Level 4 qualifications (equivalent to undergraduate degree) than the wider comparators.
-The national average is 27.2%, with 33.4% of people across Derbyshire Dales, and only 23.2% across the D2N2 LEP area (see Figure 7). - 3.12 In comparison to the other towns in Derbyshire Dales (Ashbourne and Matlock), Bakewell also has a much higher percentage of the working age population educated to level 4 or above.
-Although the percentage of population with no qualifications is higher in Bakewell than Matlock.
+The national average is 27.2%, the Derbyshire Dales figure is 33.4%, and D2N2 LEP area figure is 23.2% (see Figure 7). - 3.12 Also, Bakewell has a much higher percentage of the working age population educated to Level 4 or above than the other towns in Derbyshire Dales (Ashbourne and Matlock) although the percentage of population with no qualifications is higher in Bakewell than Matlock.